Rolf Carls

-Rolf Hans Wilhelm Karl Carls (29 May 1885 – 24 April 1945) was a high-ranking German admiral during World War II.
-He was a recipient of the Knight's Cross of the Iron Cross of Nazi Germany.
+Rolf Hans Wilhelm Karl Carls (29 May 1885 – 24 April 1945) was a high-ranking German admiral and deputy to Kriegsmarine commander-in-chief Erich Raeder during much of World War II.

-Carls served as Flottenchef (Fleet Commander), the highest ranking administrative officer of the Kriegsmarine and member of the Oberkommando der Marine (High Command of the Navy).
-Carls was instrumental in planning German naval operations during Operation Weserübung, the invasion of Denmark and Norway.
-When Grand Admiral Erich Raeder resigned as commander-in-chief of the Kriegsmarine in early 1943, he suggested Carls as a potential candidate to succeed him.
-After Admiral Karl Donitz succeeded Raeder instead, Carls was discharged from the navy.
-Carls was killed in a British air raid on the town of Bad Oldesloe on 24 April 1945.
+Carls served as Flottenchef (Fleet Commander), the navy's highest ranking administrative officer, and was a member of the Oberkommando der Marine (High Command of the Navy).
+He was instrumental in planning German naval operations during Operation Weserübung – the invasion of Denmark and Norway.
+When Raeder resigned as head of the navy in early 1943, he suggested Carls as a candidate to succeed him.
+After Adolf Hitler appointed Admiral Karl Donitz to succeed Raeder, Carls was discharged from the navy.
+A recipient of the Knight's Cross of the Iron Cross, he was killed in a British air raid on the town of Bad Oldesloe on 24 April 1945.

 Early life and career

 Rolf Carls was the son of Lieutenant Friedrich Wilhelm Anton Carls and his wife Martha Victoria Wilhelmine Anna Sophie, née Pogge.
 He was baptized on 18 July 1885 in the Rostock garrison church.
 Carls joined the Imperial German Navy as a sea cadet on 1 April 1903 and received his shipboard training on the corvette, SMS Stein.
 In 1905 he was assigned to the East Asia Squadron, where he was promoted to lieutenant on 28 September 1906.
 He served until 1907 on the large cruiser SMS Fürst Bismarck and afterwards the torpedo boat Taku.
 After his return to Germany in October 1907, he was deployed on various ships before being assigned to the Mediterranean Division in 1914.

 At the outbreak of the First World War, Carls served as a captain lieutenant on the cruiser SMS Breslau.
 On 4 August 1914 the Mediterranean Division, consisting of Breslau along with the battlecruiser SMS Goeben, was pursued by Royal Navy forces but avoided capture after they passed through the Dardanelles to the friendly Ottoman Empire on 7 August 1914.
 After the Breslau was handed over to the Ottoman Navy, Carls remained on board the cruiser, which was renamed Midilli, serving as First Artillery Officer.
 For his service with the Ottoman Navy in the Black Sea against the Russian Empire, Carls was awarded both classes of the Iron Cross, the Gallipoli Star, the Imtiaz Medal in Silver with Saber, and the Order of Osmanieh IV Class.